DarlingtonDev/jeraven/README.md

 ### 👤 Developer

-This project was independently built by Fortune Obi as a pitch for the Jeraven brand.
-It focuses on functionality, user experience, and clarity — aiming to help the company stand out online.
+This project was independently built by Fortune Obi.
+It focuses on user experience, and clarity — aiming to help the company stand out online.

 ---